binchoo/PaimonGanyu/README.md

 ![](https://img.shields.io/badge/aws%20sam--06A0CE?logo=amazonaws&color=4053D6&labelColor=FFFFFF&logoColor=4053D6) ![](https://img.shields.io/badge/elastic%20beanstalk--06A0CE?logo=amazonaws&color=FF9900&labelColor=FFFFFF&logoColor=FF9900) ![](https://img.shields.io/badge/springboot--06A0CE?logo=springboot&color=6DB33F&labelColor=FFFFFF)

-The chatbot 「여행 비서 페이몬!」(PaimonGanyu) communicates with the Hoyovers APIs via the skill server, which is a Spring Boot application.
+The chatbot 「여행 비서 페이몬!」(PaimonGanyu) communicates with the Hoyoverse APIs via the skill server, which is a Spring Boot application.
 This may require you to prepare three `properties` before running the application. paimonganyu-skill will be deployed to your AWS cloud as an application of Amazon Elastic Beanstalk under a CloudFormation stack.

 ### applications.properties (required)